 The first step toward getting help for an Ambien addiction problem is to recognize and acknowledge that a problem exists.
 Most Ambien users will not realize or appreciate their growing dependence on the drug to help them get to sleep.
 Ambien typically starts to have sleep-inducing effects within thirty minutes after a person first takes it.
 Ambien addicts may not experience any sleepiness for up to ninety minutes after taking the drug because their metabolisms have built up a significant tolerance to it.
 As that tolerance continues to build, an Ambien addict will experience confusion and disorientation after taking the drug, but it will no longer have solid effects in helping the addict get to sleep.
 In its deepest form, Ambien addiction is characterized by both psychological and physical cravings for the drug.
 Prescribing physicians have become increasingly aware of Ambien addiction risks and will refuse to continue Ambien prescriptions if they suspect that their patients have developed addictions.
 When those addicted patients are no longer able to get Ambien through legitimate prescriptions, their addiction drives them to seek supplies from friends or illegal street-level sources.

 Recovery from Ambien Addiction

-If you believe that you have an Ambien problem and you want help to tackle that problem and any disorders that first caused you to use Ambien, please contact the Last Resort Recovery Center near Austin, Texas, at 512-360-3600.
+If you believe that you have a problem with Ambien abuse or other benzo drugs, and you want help to tackle that problem, please contact the Last Resort Recovery Center near Austin, Texas.
 We can evaluate your Ambien use and recommend treatment options to break your addiction and to address the situation that originally created it.